FaRodrigues/TimeScaleViewer/README.md

 3. The software is portable so it can be used both from a pen drive as from a web server;
 4. TimeScaleViewer can use SCP of FTP protocol, so UTC(INXE) use this software to monitor CGGTTS files uploaded to BIPM TAI;
 5. The software is cross platform and so it works on both Windows and Linux;
-6. The client profiles defined in the file *xml/clientprofiles.xml* can be customized and multiples profile nodes can be added.
+6. The client profiles defined in the file *xml/clientprofiles.xml* can be customized and multiples child nodes <profile> nodes can be added.
 Example:

       	<profile labname="INXE" commtype="FTP">
               <scpuser>INXE</scpuser>